bigexchange/bigid-mcp-server/bigid-mcp-server/README.md

 - **Authentication Errors**: Verify your BigID user token in the configuration
 - **Connection Issues**: Check your network connection and BigID server accessibility
 - **Token Expired**: Replace your user token if it has expired
+- **Gemini CLI Issues**: Ensure you're authenticated with `gemini auth login` or have set your API key

 ### Security Warning

 **Always validate MCP tool queries and results**:
 - Inspect tool queries before execution
-- Cross-reference Claude's analysis against raw data
+- Cross-reference AI analysis against raw data
 - Verify accuracy and permissions
-- Don't rely solely on Claude's interpretation
+- Don't rely solely on AI interpretation

 ## Manual Installation